 Addiction can prevent someone from experiencing meaning in life, ruin relationships, and lead to serious health complications.
-When faced with your own or a loved one’s addiction, you may wonder what causes this crippling dependency.
+When faced with your own or a loved one’s addiction, you may wonder what are the root causes of this crippling chemical dependency.
 The truth is it’s complicated, and many factors contribute to substance abuse becoming an addiction.
 There are some factors that can help you understand the underlying cause of addiction, and knowing these causes can help you better comprehend what an addict is going through.

 Addiction is the compulsive need to use drugs or alcohol, even if the usage is physically harming or preventing you from finding meaning in life.
 The key is that addiction is compulsive and nearly impossible to stop.
 It’s different from substance abuse where someone uses an illegal substance but can stop.
 Substance abuse comes first, and the intense cravings of addiction can develop over time.
 Substance abuse is usually a choice, but once it develops into addiction, it’s no longer a choice.